UKELA's work on Brexit

 UKELA has held a number of events exploring what a decision to withdraw might mean for our environmental laws and policies.
 These seminars and conferences have featured policy experts, lawyers, academics, regulators and a representative of the Commission.

-- The Implications of UK Trade Negotiations for Environmental Law after Brexit - join us for this seminar on Monday 5 December in London or via videolink across the UK, find out more on our events calendar
+- The Implications of UK Trade Negotiations for Environmental Law after Brexit was held on Monday 5 December.
+You can view the speakers' slides and papers in our events back catalogue

 - Our past events page gives links to the speakers' slides and handouts from our seminar on 11 March 2015.